 A smart shopper's guide to rented mailing lists

-A rented address list can help you show your hospital publication to a wider audience.
+A rented address list can help your mailing reach a wider audience.
 Choosing the right list is crucial if you want to maximize your reach without squandering your budget.

 Here are three questions we find helpful in choosing the right list.